ibm-cloud-docs/hp-virtual-servers/getting-started.md

 ## Securing your data
 {: #gs_secure}
-To ensure that you securely manage your data when you use {{site.data.keyword.hpvs}}, you must know what data is stored and encrypted and how to delete any personal data.
+To securely manage your data when you use {{site.data.keyword.hpvs}}, you must know what data is stored and encrypted and how to delete any personal data.
 You can find more information about how to protect your data and the {{site.data.keyword.cloud_notm}} network architecture [here](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-mng-data).

 ## Protecting your {{site.data.keyword.hpvs}}
 {: #gs_protect}